Mental health assessments and treatment - advice

 - the parent's capacity to provide immediate care and protection to the child

 - the likelihood of risk of harm to the child's immediate safety and wellbeing, particularly if the parent was expressing thoughts to harm the child

-- identification of short-term treatment options, that is, will CATT visit daily, refer to a mental health service for an urgent comprehensive mental health assessment.
+- identification of short-term treatment options, such as daily visits from CATT or referral to a mental health service for an urgent comprehensive mental health assessment.

 This information will provide guidance to the child protection practitioner when determining the need for possible removal of the child to ensure their safety, possible legal intervention and in developing a safety plan and case plan with the parent if the child is to remain in the parent's care.